 Wear comfortable, casual clothes and comfortable shoes with a non-marking sole.
 Leather-soled or smooth rubber-soled shoes are excellent, as are sneakers without much of a tread.

 Check out the links below for dancing in the Vancouver area.
-A good place to start is Rhythm City Strut on Thursday nights, especially on a band night.
+A good place to start is Rhythm City Strut on Thursday nights.
 View the calendar.
 The evening starts with the Intro to Swing classes.
-These are 6-week series and require registration in advance (no drop-ins).
+These are 4-week series and require registration in advance (no drop-ins).

 People who enjoy Lindy Hop and related dances are part of a global community.
 You can meet us in pretty much any major urban centre in Europe and North America, and in many cities in Asia, Oceania, and South America.